jhu-ip/cs220-f25/index.md

 ## News

+* **August 28** — Assignment 0 is posted - see the "Assessments" section of this website.
 * **August 25** — Welcome to Intermediate Programming!
 Check out Week 1 material under the "Course Material" tab.